MKrabs/Blog/docs/ASE_is_fun/structure.md

 One approach to enhance the refactoring process is to incorporate the repository pattern as the basis for organizing the data access layer.
 The repository pattern provides an abstraction layer between the domain model and the underlying data storage, such as a database.
-By adding this pattern, we can further improve the separation of concerns and increase the maintainability and testability of the codebase.

-To apply the repository pattern, we introduce the concept of a repository interface, which defines the contract for performing database operations related to the Post entity.
-We create the Post-Repository interface in the `blog/domain/repository/post_repository.py` file to specify the methods that the PostRepository class will implement.
-This separation allows us to switch between different data storage implementations without affecting the rest of the application.

-The implementation of the repository is then placed in the infrastructure layer, specifically the `blog/infrastructure/repositories/post_repository.py` file.
-The PostRepository class contains the logic for interacting with the database, including creating and retrieving posts.
-Separating the data access logic into a dedicated repository class enables us to isolate and test these operations independently, promoting code reusability and maintainability.

-In addition to the repository pattern, we introduce the PostService class in the application/post_services.py file.
-This class encapsulates the business logic related to the Post entity, such as retrieving the latest posts or creating a new post.
-By separating the business logic from the data access code, we achieve better code organization and modularity.

-Overall, by adopting the repository pattern in the refactoring process, we enhance the architecture of the application.
+By adopting the repository pattern in the refactoring process, we enhance the architecture of the application.
 The domain model represents the data structure, the domain repository handles the database operations, and the domain services encapsulate the business logic.
 This modular approach simplifies understanding, testing, and extending the codebase, making it more maintainable and adaptable to future changes.